octo-technology/OpenTezos/docs/michelson/tutorial.md

 There are also two other instructions allowing repetitive processing: the `LOOP` and the `LOOP_LEFT` instructions.
-The `LOOP` instruction have access to the stack and the repetiveness of the processus is controlled by boolean on the stack.
+The `LOOP` instruction have access to the stack and the repetitiveness of the process is controlled by boolean on the stack.
 It is very similar to _while_ operators in other languages.

 The `LOOP_LEFT` instruction is a bit more complex and allows to handle a repetitive process with an accumulator.
-An accumulateur is a element used for aggregating data during a repretitive process.
+An accumulator is a element used for aggregating data during a repetitive process.
 The `LOOP_LEFT` is based on _union_ type for storing the accumulator and controlling  the repetition.

 #### LOOP {}